+Indian track and field athlete, Dharun Ayyasamy, clinched the second spot in men's 400m hurdles at the 2018 Asian Games.
 The gold medal in the event was won by Abderrahman Samba of Qatar, as he created a Games record with his timing of 47.66 seconds.
 Ayyasamy finish (48.96 seconds) is a national record as well.
 Here we look at the achievements of Ayyasamy.

 Dharun is a pro at breaking records

 While Dharun Ayyasamy's timing has become the national record, this is not the first time that he has achieved this landmark.
 Earlier in March, he had himself scripted the feat with his timing of 49.45 seconds.
 This saw him eclipsing the record set by Joseph Abraham, which had stood for eleven years.
 Dharun and his team-mates had broken the national 4*400m record in 2016.